N-ckDotCom/Hue-Harmony/README.md

 3. Click on "This Firefox" in the left sidebar.

-4. Click on "Load Temporary Add-on" and select any file in your extension's directory.
+4. Click on "Load Temporary Add-on" and select any file in the Hue-Harmony directory.

 5. The extension is now loaded temporarily, and you can start using it.